Safety First: The Role of Air Hostesses in Emergency Situations

 - Water Landing – The plane lands in the sea or a river

-- Cabin Pressure Drop – When there is less oxygen in the plane
+- Cabin Pressure Drop – When there is less oxygen in the plane...

-Air Hostess Duties and Responsibilities During Emergencies
+What are the Air Hostess Duties and Responsibilities During Emergencies

 It is the flight attendants that passengers look up to during emergencies.
 Hence, safety training for flight attendants is very important.
-These are the things that flight attendants do during emergencies.:
+These are the things that flight attendants do during emergencies:

 Give Clear Instructions

 Air attendants always give clear and easy-to-understand instructions.
-Before the flight takes off, they show everyone how to wear a seat belt, where the life jackets are, and how to use the oxygen masks.
+Before the flight takes off, they show everyone how to wear a seat belt, where the life jackets are, and how to use oxygen masks.
 During an emergency, people may get confused or scared, so the flight attendants must tell passengers what to do and how to stay safe.

 Stay Calm